Literature: The Strange Case of Dr. Jekyll and Mr. Hyde

 — Henry Jekyll

-This variation would later be done on the TV sitcom Family Matters when geeky Steve Urkel developed a potion that could turn him into the suave, handome Stephan Urquelle.
+- The TV sitcom Family Matters has geeky Steve Urkel develope a potion that turns him into the suave, handsome Stephan Urquelle.

-Van Helsing had Hyde as the first monster the titular Van Helsing fights.
-Like the "League of Extraordinary Gentlemen" version, Hyde is an ape-like monster, though in this version no justification is given.
-Also Hyde turns back into Jekyll on his death, unlike the original story.
+- Van Helsing had Hyde as the first monster the titular Van Helsing fights.
+Hyde is an ape-like monster who battles Van Helsing in the Batman Cold Open.
+Hyde turns back into Jekyll on his death, unlike the original story.

-An animated prequel fleshes out the story.
+- An animated prequel of Van Helsing fleshes out the story.
 Apparently the doctor has the hots for Queen Victoria of England.
 And he harvests essence from young women to make a temporary youth potion for the queen.

-And finally there's a 70's Blaxploitation flick, Dr Black and Mr Hyde, which cashed in on the Blaxploitation horror craze that was started by Blacula.
+- There's a 70s Blaxploitation flick, Dr Black and Mr Hyde, which cashed in on the Blaxploitation horror craze that was started by Blacula.

 This book provides examples of: